rehann888/cpu-scheduler/README.md

 To run the simulation:

 - Open `SchedulerSimulation`.
-- Run the `SchedulerSimulation method`.
+- Run the `SchedulerSimulation` method.
 - Follow the GUI prompts to input process details and select the scheduling algorithm.

 ### Input Example